3choff/docs-miner/README.md

      - Depth 3: Root + two directory levels
      - Depth 4: Root + three directory levels
      - Depth 5: Root + four directory levels
+4. Specify the file name for the generated documentation.
+If not specified, the URL will be used instead.
+5. Specify the output folder for the generated documentation.
+If not specified, the current workspace folder will be used.
-5. Click "Start Crawling" to begin
+6. Click "Start Crawling" to begin
-6. Monitor the progress in real-time
+7. Monitor the progress in real-time
-7. Use the "Stop Crawling" button if you want to end the process early
+8. Use the "Stop Crawling" button if you want to end the process early

 The markdown file will be automatically created in your specified output folder and opened for viewing.